BMW X5 SUV review

 The interior represents a step-up in quality and technology, with clever digital instruments replacing traditional gauges.
 The latest version of BMW's iDrive infotainment system is as good to use as ever, and the central screen is exceptionally crisp.
 Meanwhile, leather upholstery comes as standard and there are novel features like a glass roof that can illuminate at night to shine like starlight.

-Four-wheel drive and BMW's excellent eight-speed automatic gearbox are fitted as standard, with the former carefully calibrated to make the big X5 handle like a much lighter car.
+No matter which engine you choose, four-wheel drive and BMW's excellent eight-speed automatic gearbox are fitted as standard, with the former carefully calibrated to make the big X5 handle like a much lighter car.
 It's certainly precise, and when fitted with air suspension the ride is pleasant too.
 Adaptive M Suspension is noticeably less settled.

-Just three trims are offered, with 19-inch alloy wheels, LED lights, heated seats, air suspension and wireless phone charging fitted to the xLine version.
-M Sport costs around £3,500 more and gives the X5 a makeover inside and out for a racier feel, including fitting 20-inch alloy wheels.
+Just three trims are offered, with 19-inch alloy wheels, LED lights, heated seats, air suspension and wireless phone charging fitted to the entry-level xLine version.
+M Sport costs around £4,000 more and gives the X5 a makeover inside and out for a racier feel, including fitting 20-inch alloy wheels.
 Meanwhile, the X5 M features so many changes it can almost be considered a separate model.